Talk about this article...

 January 01, 2022

 By end of Year 2022, we may know if management reforms in the Colorado River Basin (CRB) are going to effective, or not.
-When water management alternatives were presented to the Bureau of Reclamation during preparation of the EIS called Shortage Criteria, the seven states promised to prevent shortages by making the reservoir storage system perform more efficiently (Basin States Alternative of 2006).
+When water management alternatives were presented in 2005 & 2006 to the Bureau of Reclamation during preparation of the EIS called Shortage Criteria, the seven states promised to prevent shortages by making the reservoir storage system perform more efficiently (Basin States Alternative of 2006).
 This promise began to falter in Year 2013 (archived), was modified in Year 2019, and then failed in Year 2021.
 In Year 2007, this unfortunate outcome was expected and documented by cautionary scientists and NGOs.

 The public laws designed to reclaim the arid lands of the western United States may yet go down as the largest failed social experiment in American history.
 How we walk away from this situation is yet to be determined, but this much we do know, the limits of nature have been exceeded and all the expectations of the 1928 Boulder Canyon Project Act became serious miscalculations.
 As it stands today, these communities dependent on good water governance are in a position of vulnerability, rather than sustainibility.
 Change must prevail.